opentelekomcloud-docs/docsportal/doc/source/index.rst

 Cloud Connect Configuration
 ---------------------------
-OTC Connect is easy to :doc:`configure <configuration>`.
+Open Telekom Cloud tools are easy to :doc:`configure <configuration>`.
 All credentials can be configured conveniently in a few files.
 OTC connect configuration is general for all tools above.